-Paul has been in the general contracting business for 20 years, focussed primarily in the west end of Toronto.
+Paul has been in the general contracting business for 20 years, focused primarily in the west end of Toronto.
 He is the complete opposite of the cliché contractor.
 His most noteworthy attribute is his business communications skills, which are exceptional.
 Here are five things I’ve learned from Paul about business communications.
 All are applicable to my day job as a charitable gift planner.

 Be both responsive and proactive – Paul’s preferred method of communications is email Being on the road constantly, he carries an iPhone, which he checks frequently.
 We always get quick responses – often within minutes – to our inquiries and comments.
 He also responds at any time of the day or night, or day of the week, which is understandable as a business owner.
 He is also proactive in his communication.
 He tells us what’s happening, and when.
 We always know what we need to do and what to expect.
 This constant flow of information greatly reduces our anxiety level that is the result of your home being wrecked (and rebuilt).
 What is rare in a user of a hand-held device, Paul’s responses are thoughtful, thorough, and articulate.
 Paul writes well.
 And he knows when a longer response is needed.
 He outlines options clearly and makes sure we know what we are supposed to decide upon.
 He manages to be both efficient and personable in his notes, which has subtle effect of creating a tremendous bank of goodwill that smoothes over the rough patches.